Reviews and Commentaries for the Music of Roy Orbison

 Eventually it became obvious to me what was wrong with practically all of the Heavy Vinyl pressings that were put out by that label.

-The good ones can be found here, along with other Heavy Vinyl pressings we liked or used to like.
+The good ones can be found in this group, along with other Heavy Vinyl pressings we liked or used to like.

-And those in the middle end up here.
+And those in the middle end up in this group.

 Every listing in this section is about knowing now what I didn’t know then, and there is enough of that material to fill its own blog if I would simply take the time to write it all down.